nobe4/nobe4.github.io/_posts/posts/2016-03-06-vim-gitignore-view.markdown

 ## Read the excluded files
 To read an external command, vim has mutliple solutions.
 I tried to use the `:read!` command but I found out the `:systemlist` was better for my case.

-The `systemlist` command run a system command and returns its output as a list, whereas the `system` command returns it as a string.
+The `systemlist` command runs a system command and returns its output as a list, whereas the `system` command returns it as a string.
 It is more practical to this case because we will get a list of files.

 Then to insert it in the document, the `setline` command can take a list as second argument (the content to be inserted), it is exactly what we need.
 We can now insert the files at the second line to refresh the document.